dsmrreader/dsmr-reader/README.md

 Now make sure you didn't insert any typo's by running `sudo service nginx configtest` and then reload with `sudo service nginx reload`.
 You should be prompted for login on the next application view in your browser.

+## Data preservation & backups
+You **should (or must)** make sure to periodically BACKUP your data!
+It's one of the most common mistakes to skip of ignore this.
+Actually, it happened to myself quite recently as I somehow managed to get my storage SD card corrupt, losing all my data on it.
+It luckily happened only a month after running my own readings, but imagine all the data you lose when it contained readings for several years.
+I plan to implement external data exports (#9, #10) in the future, but those will not be compatible for data recovery after a crash.
+The best advice I can give you is to make sure your database gets dumped daily on a 'safe' location (NOT the SD card self!).
+You can find an example in `dsmrreader/provisioning/postgresql/backup.sh` for PostgreSQL, which I dump to a separately mounted USB stick on my RaspberryPi.

+Also, check your free disk space once in a while.
+I will implement automatic cleanup settings (#12, #13) allowing you to choose your own retention (for all the source readings).

 ## Feedback ##
 All feedback and input is, as always, very much appreciated!
 Please send an e-mail to dsmr (at) dennissiemensma (dot) nl.
 It doesn't matter whether you run into problems getting started in this guide or just want to get in touch, just fire away.

 ##  Licence ##
 Also included in the **LICENCE** file: